PRODOFFICAL/Engineering-project/README.md

-The Buttons are wired like this
+The buttons are wired like this
 - One for reset (To Zero the Display)
-- Two for Active Usage
+- One for Active Usage

+The status leds are wired like this
+- Both wired to a PWN Port
+-

 This is the Total Project CODE